CameronRJohnson/todo-tracker/README.md

+# Overview

-# Database Based Todo List Tracker
+A Todo List Tracking Website.

-This is a simple todo list tracker that can be used to help stay on top of tasks.
+The purpose of this site is to be able to build a todo list that keeps track of a users current goals with the ability to update and or remove goals.
+This site was also made to prove a proficiency in using an external database such as Supabase.

 To access the live page please go to (https://cameronrjohnson.github.io/todo-tracker/) (Note: Please keep in mind that this table might be frozen due to the inactivity)